tari-project/rfcs/src/RFC-0155_TariAddress.md

 #### Hex
 Each byte in the byte representation is encoded as two hexadecimal characters.

+#### Base58
+Base58 encoding is also used by TariAddress.
+When encoding the following format is used:
+[0]: Network byte encoded as base58 character
+[1]: Raw u8 representing features base58 character
+[2..N]: Remaing bytes encoded as base58

 #### Emoji Encoding
 An emoji alphabet of 256 characters has been selected, each assigned a unique index from 0 to 255 inclusive.
 The list of chosen emojis is as follows: